fayndee/fayndee.github.io/techie/blog/_posts/2017-08-09-event-driven-using-aws-infrastructure-design.md

 -   **Consumer SQS Standard Queue** - consumer can benefit from the _guaranteed delivery (see notes below)_ throughout the [retention period up to 14 days](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-lifecycle.html).
 Events may be occasionally delivered out of order.
 See [best-effort ordering](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html#standard-queues-message-order).
 Also, duplication of events may occasionally occur.
 See [at-least-once delivery](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html#standard-queues-at-least-once-delivery).
 -   **Consumer SQS FIFO Queue** - Not compatible with SNS topic subscription at this time.

-> Amazon doesn't actually state that SNS+SQS provides guaranteed delivery.
+> Amazon doesn't actually mention that SNS+SQS provides guaranteed delivery.
 They only informally suggest that in their [FAQ list](https://aws.amazon.com/sns/faqs/):
 <br><br>
 **Q: Does Amazon SNS guarantee that messages are delivered to the subscribed endpoint?**
 <br><br>
-When a message is published to a topic, Amazon SNS will attempt to deliver notifications to all subscribers registered for that topic.
+A: When a message is published to a topic, Amazon SNS will attempt to deliver notifications to all subscribers registered for that topic.
 Due to potential Internet issues or Email delivery restrictions, sometimes the notification may not successfully reach an HTTP or Email end-point.
 In the case of HTTP, an SNS Delivery Policy can be used to control the retry pattern (linear, geometric, exponential backoff), maximum and minimum retry delays, and other parameters. **If it is critical that all published messages be successfully processed, developers should have notifications delivered to an SQS queue (in addition to notifications over other transports)**.
 {:.quote--info}

 #### Highly Scalable Consumers